 Answer: Planning or the initiation phases are very prone to risk.
-If not done properly, then the outcome of that particular project may be a drastic one.
+If not done in a proper way then the outcome on that particular project may be a drastic one.
 Below the graph is a clear example.

 Question 71: What is the relation between Planning and Cost Change?